awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-setup.rst

    Authentication <tutorial-ios-aws-mobile-notes-auth>
    Serverless Backend <tutorial-ios-aws-mobile-notes-data>

 Start with a working app and then add cloud enable features.
-In this tutorial, you will take a working app, driven from locally stored data, and then:
+In this tutorial, you take a working app, driven from locally stored data, and then do the following:

 - :ref:`Add analytics to your app <tutorial-ios-aws-mobile-notes-analytics>`, so you can view demographic information about your users.